Clear and tense the words resound

-Unfortunately we don’t have anyone on our team to recommend for your area but please find a paramedic or doctor nearby who can provide early intervention by coming as soon as she displays any symptoms of going into a crisis.
+Unfortunately, we don’t have anyone on our team to recommend for your area but please find a paramedic or doctor nearby who can provide early intervention by coming as soon as she displays any signs of going into crisis.

-To come from Johannesburg is no problem at all but time constraints are a factor and if we’re on an ambulance shift with other major call outs like today, you can’t afford to be waiting few hours until we arrive because when fluid / plasma volume diminishes further and the veins collapse with shock, blood is diverted to vital areas so peripheral access is denied.
+To come from Johannesburg is no problem at all but time constraints are a factor and if we’re on an ambulance shift with other major call outs like today, you can’t afford to be waiting a few hours until we arrive because when fluid/plasma volume diminishes further and the veins collapse with shock, blood is diverted to vital areas so peripheral access is denied.

 When pressed for time, the next main attempt is a central venous line inserted via a carotid or femoral artery which can come with risks but is life-saving.

-Bones do not respond to local anaesthetic so it is extremely painful unless the person is unconscious and it has to be completely sterile like a surgical process to reduce the risk of infection.
-Usually IO is done only in the event of major trauma.
+Bones do not respond to local anesthetic so it is extremely painful unless the person is unconscious and it has to be completely sterile like a surgical process to reduce the risk of infection.
+Usually, IO is done only in the event of major trauma.

-Now she should become stable but please ring us if anything crops up.
-Once the second bag of fluids finish, you can attach the third and let it run overnight (as professor advised when they called him)
+Now she should become enough stable but please ring us if anything else comes up.
+Once the second bag of fluids finish, you can attach the third and let it run overnight (as prof advised when they called him)

 A date etched into my mind and a time I will never forget

-From the brink of death to a brand new life now being set
+From the clutches of death to a brand new life now being set

-Four weeks later it still feels surreal to be here relating an epic tale of survival
+Four weeks later it feels surreal to be here relating an epic tale of survival

 Subhanallah!
 The resurgence of a beating heart is a phenomenal miracle